mikisvaz/rbbt/tutorial/TSV/index.md

 proper TSV file for Rbbt is a representation of how entities, listed as the first column, are associated to different values, specified in the rest of the columns.
 Every column is identified by a header at the top of the file.
-The most convinient way to programmatically access this information would be to do something like this:
+The most convenient way to programmatically access this information would be to do something like this:

 {% highlight ruby %}